slsgaming/civ13/README.md

 5. You will start playing in seconds!

+## Hosting Requirements
+You will need a Linux machine (preferably Ubuntu or Debian based) to have map switching properly work...

 ## Setting up a Server (Ubuntu Linux)
 NOTE: You will need a linux machine for the automated install, preferably Ubuntu (supported) or Debian...